githubtraining/innersource-theory/presenter-notes-teams.md

 ## How is this offering different from exisiting InnerSource literature?

+### Content organization differences

+**GitHub**

-**GitHub**- Focuses InnerSource practices as categorized into three main lenses or sections:
+Focuses InnerSource practices as categorized into three main lenses or sections:
   - Culture
   - Developer enablement
   - Governance

+**InnerSource Commons**

-**InnerSource Commons**- Categorizes InnerSource adoption into Learning Paths that focuses on specific roles:
+Categorizes InnerSource adoption into Learning Paths that focuses on specific roles:
   - Product Owner
   - Trusted Committer
   - Contributer